 - Write an up-to-date job description

-- Create an Ideal Candidate Profile (this is an exercise that details who we are looking for — read more about creating this profile here)
+- Create an Ideal Candidate Profile (This is an exercise that helps us get really clear on who we are looking for to fill an open role.)

 - Submit a personnel requisition with departmental, HR, and leadership sign-off

 We lay out our hiring process in this basic workflow: Review, Phone Screen, Assess, Interviews, Verify, and Offer.
-In my last post, I covered the general purpose of each step; this is how we’ve created our own unique hiring process:
+Since becoming fully remote in 2020, the entirety of our hiring process takes place virtually.
+Let’s touch on all of these stages in detail.

-Our hiring managers use this step to evaluate incoming applicants within our Applicant Tracking System and decide whether or not to move them forward.
+Our hiring managers use this step to evaluate incoming applicants within our applicant tracking system (ATS) and decide whether or not to move them forward.
 We include four to five prescreen questions on the application asking about the most important information, usually about experience level in their field.

-Hiring managers typically conduct a 15-20 minute phone screen with candidates, though candidates may also be speaking with me as HR.
+Hiring managers typically conduct a 15-20 minute phone screen with candidates, though candidates may also be speaking with a member of our HR team.
 Our phone screens have three parts: